mxxii/parseley/README.md

 Comma-separated selectors might not be needed for every use case.
 So there are two functions - one can parse commas and always returns the top-level list regardless of the comma presence in a particular selector, and the other can't parse commas and returns a compound selector AST directly.

 Complex selectors are represented in the way that makes the left side to be an another condition on the right side element.
 This was made with the right-to-left processing direction in mind.
-One consequence of this is that there is no such thing as a "complex selector" node in the AST hierachy, but there are "combinator" nodes attached to "compound selector" nodes.
+One consequence of this is that there is no such thing as a "complex selector" node in the AST hierarchy, but there are "combinator" nodes attached to "compound selector" nodes.

 All AST nodes have their specificity computed (except the top-level list of comma-separated selectors where it doesn't really make sense).